 Shopping on Kappabashi Street was a highlight of our visit to Tokyo.
 This Tokyo street is a mandatory destination for anybody who loves food as much as we do and a great spot to shop for Tokyo souvenirs.

-A large, moustached chef atop a corner building welcomed us to Kappabashi Street Tokyo – an extraordinary shopping mecca where tourists, home cooks and chefs shop for all kinds of pottery, kitchen tools and gadgets.
+A large, mustached chef atop a corner building welcomed us to Kappabashi Street Tokyo – an extraordinary shopping mecca in Tokyo where tourists, home cooks and chefs shop for all kinds of pottery, kitchen tools and gadgets.
 You name it and it’s here on this famous Japan street, from cutlery to chopsticks to skewers to Japanese kitchen knives.
 The choices abound with a myriad of colors, shapes and unique Japanese flair.

 Once we heard about this themed Tokyo kitchen street, a visit was a must.
 Since we couldn’t take home ramen, soba or even sushi, we needed to buy some souvenirs of our time in Tokyo.
 After touring nearby Sensoji Temple, we walked straight to Kappabashi Street, or Kappabashi Dori as it is called in Tokyo.
 (Note, Kappabashi Street is also near popular Asakusa Temple if you’re coming from that direction.)

 We loved strolling along the street, perusing the 150+ shops filled with everything and anything for the home kitchen and restaurant.
 The variety and selection are truly overwhelming, making this the best Tokyo shopping district and a great spot to buy Tokyo souvenirs.
 Seriously, we could have shopped here all day without getting bored.